contika/familytree/README.md

 ***********************************************************************************
 ### About
 Currently my Family tree is in flat HTML.
-Creating this application will make it easier for me to update this flat HTML on new data that keeps on being received.
+Creating this application and converting data to a Database Model will make it easier for me to update my tree with new data that is continuously received.

 Please enjoy!
 Any feedback is very well appreciated.